Oracle Third party Support

 CIOs should be aware of these common pitfalls to avoid unpleasant surprises:

 • Reinstatement Fees: If you let an Oracle support contract lapse (intentionally or by accident) and later decide to re-enroll, Oracle will impose hefty penalties.
-Reinstatement typically requires paying all back-dated support fees for the lapsed period plus a 50% penalty.
-For instance, if you skipped 2 years of support on a $100k/year contract to reinstate, Oracle could demand $200k (the missed years) + $150% as a penalty = $300k before you can resume support.
+Reinstatement typically requires paying all backdated support fees for the lapsed period, plus a 50% penalty.
+For instance, if you skipped two years of support on a $ 100,000/year contract to reinstate, Oracle could demand $ 200,000 (the missed years) plus 150% as a penalty, totaling $ 300,000 before you can resume support.
 This policy is designed to deter customers from dropping support to save money in the short term and returning later only when needed.
-The implication for CIOs is that dropping Oracle support is usually a one-way decision – you should plan to either stay off Oracle support or switch to an alternate support model for those licenses because coming back will be cost-prohibitive.
+The implication for CIOs is that dropping Oracle support is usually a one-way decision – you should plan to either stay off Oracle support or switch to an alternative support model for those licenses, as reverting will be cost-prohibitive.

 • Support Repricing on Partial Termination: Even if you identify unused licenses and want to terminate them to save on support, Oracle may reprice your remaining support.
-When you reduce the number of licenses under support, Oracle often removes any volume discount applied to the original larger quantity.
+When you reduce the number of licenses under support, Oracle often removes any volume discount that was applied to the original, larger quantity.
 The support fee for the remaining licenses then reverts to the list price (22% of the list cost each) with a smaller or no discount, meaning the total support bill doesn’t drop linearly with the license reduction.
-For example, you might drop 20% of your licenses but see only a 5% decrease in fees because your discount tier shrank.
-Oracle’s standard policy is that if you terminate licenses, the support on what’s left is calculated as if those were new licenses – this is known as the repricing policy.
-The pitfall is that organizations expecting to save big by scrapping unused licenses find the savings are much smaller unless they negotiate an exception.
+For example, you might drop 20% of your licenses but see only a 5% decrease in fees because your discount tier has been reduced.
+Oracle’s standard policy is that if you terminate licenses, the support for what remains is calculated as if those were new licenses – this is known as the repricing policy.
+The pitfall is that organizations expecting to save significantly by scrapping unused licenses often find that the savings are much smaller unless they negotiate an exception.

 • Compliance and Audit Clauses: Oracle’s license agreements give them the right to audit your usage.
 A common mistake is not reading the fine print on how products can be used (e.g., virtualization limitations or using features that weren’t licensed) – which can lead to compliance gaps.
-Unplanned compliance issues can force unbudgeted purchases if an audit occurs, and sometimes Oracle will bundle an “audit resolution” with a new license deal that locks you into more support.
+Unplanned compliance issues can lead to unbudgeted purchases if an audit occurs, and sometimes Oracle will bundle an “audit resolution” with a new license deal, locking you into additional support.
 To avoid this, ensure your team strictly follows Oracle’s licensing rules (for example, using only Oracle-approved hard partitioning technologies if licensing by sub-capacity, etc.).
 Being proactive about compliance helps remove the fear of audits as a negotiation weapon.

 It is sometimes possible to negotiate contract amendments or get waivers (for example, negotiating away a support uplift or securing a cap on annual increases), but you must address those upfront.
 The next section will explore strategies for negotiating effectively with Oracle.